 Porcelain veneers are tooth-shaped covers, or crowns, that are placed to cover the front surface of the teeth.
 They are minimally invasive, meaning that the damage they can cause is minimal, which is why porcelain veneers are popular.

 The procedure involves placing a thin-shaped porcelain shell on top of your teeth, connected with a bonding agent.
-If you’re suffering from chips, cracks, and discolouration, porcelain is a natural choice to hide those imperfections.
+If you’re suffering from chips, cracks, and discoloration, porcelain is a natural choice to hide those imperfections.

 They’re slightly cheaper and are typically completed within one appointment, where the resin material is placed on the cut enamel.
 The composite material is more inclined to become damaged but is repairable.
 With porcelain, the damaged veneer would need replacing.
+We ave added more details on types of Porcelain Veneer and Composite veneers.

 Palatal Veneers (Onlays)